DragonLords: Redfox

 The Redfox comic originated in the pages of DragonLords, first as a three-panel strip featuring a barmaid turned warrior that was inked by an artist working under the pseudonym "Fox".
 The strip was created as readers debated whether the fanzine should show scantily-clad women on its cover.
 Redfox proved popular enough that it continued as a regular feature.
 After Dragonlords folded, Fox self-published Redfox, with writing from former DragonLords editor Mike Lewis.
 The comic went on to win an Eagle Award for "Favourite New Comic (UK)" in 1987, and led to the creation of Valkyrie Press.

 Critical reception

 At the Games Day '81 convention in London, DragonLords was voted second place as "Best Games Fanzine".

+In Issue 18 of Abyss, Dave Nalle was impressed, writing, "This is one of the best fanzines I've seen in quite a while ... highly satirical and very interesting, though many references are to obscure local events."
+Nalle concluded, "On the whole, this is a fanzine I would recommend to everyone who has a good sense of humor and wants to get a lighter insight into British FRPing, along with good, mature ideas and variants."
+Two years later, when Nalle heard the magazine had ceased publication, he wrote, "I regret the departure of DL as it was a unique 'zine, and did some things which I wished we could do with more success in Abyss."

 Dungeons & Dragons co-creator Gary Gygax praised DragonLords in the August 1982 edition of Dragon (Issue #63), writing that "the digest-size magazine is filled with material of a fairly high value, and is surprisingly even, too."
 Gygax lauded DragonLords for "its obvious attempt to make meaningful contributions to adventure gaming."
 He concluded that "DragonLords is a well done amateur effort which seems bent on improving itself and the hobby."

 In the inaugural issue of Imagine (April 1983), Don Turnbull reviewed DragonLords #14, asking "where would we be without it?"
 Although he noted the recent departure of Gascoigne, Turnbull thought the issue "looks good, has fine artwork in places and always does well in convention polls."